DeForestt/aflat/Docs.md

     - `<=`

-- Logical oporators are.  all logical oporators are handled bitwize
+- Logical operators are.  all logical operators are handled operators aflat does not have logical operators, the bitwise operators are used instead.
     - | or
     - & and

-if statments can be used with else statements.
+if statements can be used with else statements.
 The syntax is:
 ```c
 if <expr> {
     <code to execute if condition is true>